code-423n4/2023-10-opendollar/README.md

 ## Attack ideas (Where to look for bugs)

-1. Create a smart contract that is able to receive an NFV without a proxy being deployed for it by calling transfer in a constructor or other means
+1. Create a smart contract that is able to receive an NFV without a proxy being deployed for it, eg. by calling transfer in a constructor, or other means.
-2. Mint debt against an NFV in the same transaction that it is transfered to someone else, allowing the attacker to mislead an NFV buyer about the value of the NFV being bought
+2. Mint debt against an NFV in the same transaction that it is transfered to someone else, allowing the attacker to mislead an NFV buyer about the value of the NFV being bought.
-3. Use reentrancy to trick the SafeManager into allowing your modifications to a safe you don't own
+3. Use reentrancy to trick the SafeManager into allowing your modifications to a safe you don't own.
-4. Break access control by calling SafeManager directly without using the ODproxy
+4. Break access-control by calling SafeManager directly without using the ODproxy.

 ## Main invariants